johnssproul/RepeatProfiler/output/index.md

 Four output folders are generaged by the correlation analysis (i.e., '-corr' flag).

+`correlation_boxplots_by_group`

-First folder: correlation_boxplots_by_group This folder contains boxplots for each group defined in user_groups.txt.
+This folder contains boxplots for each group defined in user_groups.txt.
 The boxplots combine correlation values across all repeat references used in the run.
 Each group has its own plot.

+`correlation_boxplots_by_reference`

-Second folder: correlation_boxplots_by_reference This folder contains boxplots that show correlation of profile shape within and between user-defined groups for individual repeat references in the run.
+This folder contains boxplots that show correlation of profile shape within and between user-defined groups for individual repeat references in the run.

+`correlation_data`

-Third folder: correlation_data This folder contains correlation matrices for each reference.
-The matrices shows all the correlation values among all samples for a reference.
+This folder contains correlation matrices for each reference.
+The matrices show all the correlation values among all samples for a reference.
 Each refrence has its own matrix.

+`correlation_histograms`

-Fourth folder:correlation_histograms This folder contains histograms of within and between-group correlation values for each reference.
+This folder contains histograms of within and between-group correlation values for each reference.

+`correlation_summary.csv`

-Last file: correlation_summary.csv This table contains average values of within and between each group correlation value for each reference.
+This table contains average values of within and between each group correlation values for each reference.
 It summarizes information for all correlation done in the run.

 ## Troubleshooting

-If you get a formatting error related to reference sequences, check that the file is in FASTA format, and that it has Unix LF (an empty line at the end of the file -- this is standard among all linux and macOS text files.)
+If you get a formatting error related to reference sequences, check that the file is in FASTA format and that it has Unix LF (an empty line at the end of the file) -- this is standard among all linux and macOS text files.